top of page

 As the days become shorter and the weather gets colder, do you find that you are more likely to feel sad or out of sorts?
 You’re not alone.
-Many experience this change in mood.
+Many experience this change in mood in the fall.
 Consider the following, though, before throwing in the towel and resigning yourself to a few months of misery.
 The very world outside your window is full of beautiful nature and holds a powerful antidote you can’t find anywhere else.

 GO OUTSIDE